 Growth could be within your grasp—if you can get the right financing.

-Whether your business is brand new or has been established for decades, you may be at a point where you need financing in order to grow.
+Whether your business is brand new or has been established for decades, you may be at a point where you need financing in order to grow or maintain operations.
 Perhaps your established medical practice is ready to add cutting-edge imaging machines.
-Or your boutique needs to double its inventory of an in-demand handbag to increase profits.
-Maybe your company is outgrowing its office space, needs to hire more employees, or is considering an acquisition.
-In any case, growth could be within your grasp—if you can get the right financing.
+Or maybe your boutique needs to increase its inventory to handle an influx of orders.
+Maybe your company is looking to introduce new products or services or refine existing offerings.
+In any case, these goals could be within your grasp—if you can get the right financing.

 Entrepreneurs often need to get creative in order to access the capital they need to grow their business.
 Typical financing options include: personal or business credit cards, borrowing against securities portfolios, and taking out commercial loans.
 Each of these options carries pros and cons, some of which we discuss below: